sneccc/mj_patcher/mj_notes.md

 ```

 ## Validation Prompts
-Collection of test prompts for validating Midjourney's capabilities:
+Collection of test prompts for validating MJ's capabilities:

 ### Scene Prompts
 - A futuristic cityscape with towering skyscrapers and flying cars